 Just like Pioneer Park in Mission Hills, all is not what it appears to be at this busy intersection.
 If you look closely, you will notice a modest memorial for a group of Spanish-colonial pioneers from Ventura & Ojai, CA. There are 7 people buried here total.
 Nearby are two white, wooden crosses within a 20X20' enclosure.
 This area is respectfully closed to the public.

-The inhabitants of this cemetery are tied into some fascinating stories with the early history of San Diego.
+The inhabitants of this cemetery are tied to some fascinating stories of some of San Diego's early pioneer history.
 One of the couples lived on a 160-acre homestead near Questhaven Rd.

 View list of those interred Here